 Dual Rate offers a switchable reduction or increase in the influence that movement of a specific transmitter stick has on receiver output, effectively limiting the response of the stick.

-Exponential Response affects fine-level control, but in a different way than dual rate.
+Exponential Response effects fine-level control, but in a different way than dual rate.
 Entering negative values here will reduce the sensitivity of the control stick near the center of stick motion to allow for fine control, but increase sensitivity as stick motion approaches the limit of travel to ‘squeeze in’ full response range.
-Useful on the 'Rotation' channel, you may also like a little 'expo' on the robot throttle channel to give more precise low speed control.
+I leave 'Exp' at zero, but feel free to experiment.

-1. Tap the 'Up/Down' keys to select the desired channel.
+If needed, tap the 'Up/Down' keys to select the desired channel: Ch1 for an Elevon mix.

-6. Press and hold the 'CANCEL' key to save and return to the previous menu, or tap the 'Cancel' key to exit without saving the changes
+Press and hold the 'CANCEL' key to save and return to the previous menu.

 Mix [][][]